estrandv/jdw-pycompose/syntax_exploration.md

 	-> Makes it easy to remember what different operators do -> Is compatible with other "*" usage, but can still use another symbol for clarity

+BONUS NOTE #3: Something something alternations in sections unwrap something
+	a3 (c3 / f3)*2 -> a3 c3 f3 c3 f3 # This is dumb
+	a3 (c3 / f3)*2 -> a3 c3 a3 f3 # This is just the behaviour of: (a3 (c3 / f3))*2
+	a3 (c3 / f3)*2 a5 f5 -> a3 c3 f3 a5 f5 a3 c3 f3 ...... this is dumb but consistent, and there are ways to write what
+		else other shit you might be intending.